How to Navigate ADA Compliance and Website Accessibility Lawsuits

 • Poor navigation structure

-• Insufficient alt text for images
+• Missing or non-descriptive alt text for images

 • Inability to use keyboard shortcuts for navigation

-• Inaccessible online forms or buttons
+• Inaccessible online documents, forms, or buttons.

 According to recent trends, accessibility cases are becoming more common.
 Major companies like Walmart, Amazon, Domino’s Pizza, and CVS (among others) have faced or are currently facing violations of accessibility laws.
 We’ll explore some of these lawsuits in more detail below.